PomboLutador/mortality_monitor/README.md

 # Installation

-The application is divided into a small small  `flask` server which provides the VueJS frontend with data.
+The application is divided into a small `flask` server which provides the VueJS frontend with data.

 ## Backend
 To install the backend follow the following steps:

 - Run `bash bin/create_environment.sh`.
 Python 3.8 should be installed, as well as the  `virtualenv` package.
 - Run `source bin/install_dependencies.sh`.
 This will install all development dependencies (such as formatters, linters and pytest) as well.
-Note that it has to be run via `source` and not `bash`, otherwise the packages won't be installed into the virtual envrionment.
+Note that it has to be run via `source` and not `bash`, otherwise the packages won't be installed into the virtual environment.

 ## Frontend